Skip to main content

 Private insurance plans vary from company to company in terms of coverage, limits, and deductibles.

 While many private insurance plans will reimburse for incontinence products, others may not.
-Some may cover them but have a specific limit as to how many are allowed per every 30 days.
+Some may cover them, but have a limit on how many are allowed per 30 days.

 More Info About Insurance and Incontinence Supplies

-Have more questions about getting incontinence supplies through your Medicaid waiver program in Florida or Georgia?
-180 Medical is more than happy to help you.
+Do you have more questions about getting incontinence supplies through your Medicaid waiver program in Florida or Georgia?
+180 Medical is more than happy to help.

 Call Toll-Free (877) 688-2729